slevey087/nashJS/docs/stock-games/monty-hall.md

 ## Strategies

 This game comes with two simple strategies.
-Both strategies will select a door randomly, but `alwaysStay` will always choose to stay with that door, while `alwaysSwitch` will randomly select from the remaining doors.
+Both strategies will select a door randomly, but `Always Stay` will always choose to stay with that door, while `Always Switch` will randomly select from the remaining doors.